-AS SEEN ON TV products can be some of the best selling products in retail.
-Unfortunately, while many products claim to be "AS SEEN ON TV", they do not always have the level of TV coverage needed to justify use of the phrase.
+How can an AS SEEN ON TV product be ranked #1 when neither AdSphereTM, Kantar, or Nielsen report seeing the commercial on TV?
+Whether you are a marketer, retailer, or a member of the international electronic retailing industry, this white paper is for you.
+While there are many products that claim to be 'As Seen On TV', very few have had real success.
 Consumers calling in to order are voting for the most popular products with their wallets.
 The more revenue marketers generate, the more TV time they can afford to buy.
 So, it makes sense that the most popular products are the ones being advertised the most.
 For successful products, 9 out of 10 sales are made in retail.
 If retailers pick the right products, the category can be incredibly lucrative.
 However, determining which products are being advertised the most can be challenging.

 National cable networks provide a way for TV marketers to reach the largest audience.
 Unfortunately, many third-party TV research companies have failed the industry by providing inaccurate and often misleading national cable research.
-In this white paper, you will learn why most research can't be trusted due to two common exploits.
+It's time to learn why most television research can't be trusted due to two common exploits.